 Veteran's Memorial is "breaking in!"

-Cons: It's new, so not trampled down enough to eliminate dangerous and pesky brush and bramble.
+Cons: It's newer, so not trampled down enough to eliminate dangerous and pesky brush and bramble.
 Poison ivy, prickers await those that venture off the fairway...
 Really rewards the accurate player, and frustrates the others.
 In the autumn, most of that is gone, and it opens up beautifully.
-The last three months has seen much traffic, all contributing to the "breaking in" of this new course.
+The last three years has seen much traffic, all contributing to the "breaking in" of this new course.
 Lots of volunteers help to keep it clear and playable.

 Other Thoughts: I really enjoy this course and look forward to it's maturity!
 Help out, grab a bag of garbage and take it out.
 Use the garbage cans.
 Carry out what you carry in.
 Maybe we could use some signs around to remind folks to do exactly that.